 So, now you have a list of the ingredients for Bibimbap, do not be shy to go to a nearby Korean supermarket.
 If you live in Auckland (NZ) I recommend you to visit Wang Mart first, this is my favorite.

 - Cook the rice according to instructions on the pack.

 - Using the coarse holes of a box grater, shred the tofu.
-Spread tofu out on a clean kitchen towel or in the sieve to drain while you prepare tofu and vegetables.
+Spread tofu out on a clean kitchen towel or in the sieve to drain while you prepare vegetables.

 - Marinade tofu with seasonings for 10 minutes.
 Then heat the pan with 1 tsp oil and cook the tofu about 10-15 minutes until most of the liquid has evaporated and tofu is browned and slightly crisp.